gluijk/bouncing-ball/README.md

 # bouncing-ball
-Bouncing ball into a rotating rectangle using ChatGPT for the trigonometry
+Bouncing ball into a rotating square using ChatGPT for the trigonometry